This brochure explains the sale of tax-defaulted real property by public auction.

 How can I obtain a list of properties which will be offered for sale at public auction?

 After the Public Auction is approved, the list of available properties is posted on the Tax Collector’s website.
 Click here to go to the list of properties on-line.
 A list can also be requested by e-mail or by calling the County Tax Collector’s Office, Redemption Division, at (805) 781-5836.

 Can I obtain property available at the tax sale by paying the delinquent taxes prior to the tax sale date?

-No. Legal title to a tax-defaulted property subject to the Tax Collector's Power to Sell can be obtained only by becoming the successful bidder at the public auction.
+No. Legal title to a tax-defaulted property subject to the Tax Collector's Power to Sell can be obtained only by becoming the winning bidder at the public auction.
 Paying the taxes prior to the auction will redeem the property for the assessed owner.

-The right to redeem tax-defaulted property subject to the Power to Sell ceases at the close of business on the last business day prior to the sale.
+The right to redeem a tax-defaulted property subject to the Power to Sell ceases at the close of business on the last business day prior to the sale.
 The right to redeem revives if the property does not sell at the public auction.

 How do I find or see property on which I want to bid at the tax sale?

 Improved properties frequently will have a "situs" (street) address, making it easier to determine its general location.
 However, vacant land, which accounts for most properties offered at auction, usually has no address.
 The approximate location of any parcel can be determined by parcel maps obtainable through the County Assessor's Office, at (805) 781-5643.
 Exact boundary lines of a property can be determined only by a survey of the property, initiated at the prospective purchaser's expense.

 How can I determine what use I can make of a tax sale property before I purchase it?